“Tender, beautiful, stark, painful—”

 ABOUT

-James’ poems have been featured in NPR’s Morning Edition, the Best American Poetry anthology, Academy of American Poets Poem-A-Day series and Poetry Daily.
+Omotara James is the author of the NAACP Image Award nominated poetry collection, Song of My Softening, (Alice James Books, 2024).
+James’ poems have been featured in NPR’s Morning Edition, the Washington Post, the Best American Poetry anthology, Academy of American Poets Poem-A-Day series and Poetry Daily.
 You can find her poems in print and online at Poetry Magazine, The Nation, BOMB Magazine, the Paris Review, The American Poetry Review, the Los Angeles Review of Books Quarterly, the Believer, Literary Hub, Guernica, Gulf Coast and elsewhere.
 Her chapbook, Daughter Tongue, was selected by African Poetry Book Fund, (Akashic Books, 2018), for the New Generation African Poets Box Set.

 She has performed on various stages including the Guggenheim Museum, the Brooklyn Museum, 92NY, the Brooklyn Book Festival, the Center for African American Poetry and Poetics, the New York City Poetry Festival and the Poetry Project.
 Her work has been anthologised and selected for inclusion in various publications.

-James is the recipient of the 2023 J. Howard and Barbara M. J. Wood Prize from the Poetry Foundation; a New York City Department of Cultural Affairs grant; a Cafe Royal Cultural Foundation Literature Award; a New York Foundation of the Arts Poetry Fellowship; an Artist Relief grant; a 92NY Discovery Poetry Award; a Bread Loaf Katharine Bakeless Nason Award in Poetry; the inaugural Thomas Lux Scholarship from The Palm Beach Poetry Festival; and a Nancy P. Schnader Academy of American Poets Prize, from Hofstra University.
-Her poems were shortlisted for the 2019 Brunel International African Poetry Prize.
-She has received residency fellowships from Cave Canem Foundation and Lambda Literary, among other awards and recognitions.
+James is a Guest Editor of The Academy of American Poets’ Poem-a-Day.
+She is the recipient of the 2023 J. Howard and Barbara M. J. Wood Prize from the Poetry Foundation; a New York City Department of Cultural Affairs grant; a Cafe Royal Cultural Foundation Literature Award; a New York Foundation of the Arts Poetry Fellowship; an Artist Relief grant; a 92NY Discovery Poetry Award; a Bread Loaf Katharine Bakeless Nason Award in Poetry; the inaugural Thomas Lux Scholarship from The Palm Beach Poetry Festival; four Pushcart Prize nominations and a Nancy P. Schnader Academy of American Poets Prize, from Hofstra University.

 Born in Britain, she is the daughter of Nigerian and Trinidadian immigrants.
 She has lived in England, Scotland and was raised primarily in America.
 She holds a BA in Creative Writing from Hofstra University and an MFA in Poetry from New York University.
 She has been invited to instruct workshops and deliver craft talks at New York University, the New School, the Pratt Institute, the 92NY Unterberg Poetry Center, Cave Canem Foundation, the Poetic Justice Institute, the Hudson Valley Writers Center, Office Hours, the Association for Size and Diversity Health, the Queens Public Library, etc.